-- done my own website for twenty years (thus far, 1999-2019) and in a few cases, other websites either as designer, guider, or implementer
+- have managed my own website(s) for twenty years (since 1999) and in a few cases, other websites either as designer, guider, or implementer

 Who or what has inspired you?

-- The Chip Hilton series of books by Clair Bee
+- The Chip Hilton series of books by Clair Bee.

 - “Be not conformed to this world, but be ye transformed by the renewal of your mind.”
 (Romans 12:2)

-- The thinking and writings of the American Transcendentalists, especially Henry David Thoreau (Walden) and Ralph Waldo Emerson (“Essay on Self-Reliance”)
+- The thinking and writings of the American Transcendentalists, especially Henry David Thoreau (Walden) and Ralph Waldo Emerson (“Essay on Self-Reliance”).

-- “For when the One Great Scorer comes to mark against your name, he writes that you won or lost but how you played the game.”
+- “For when the One Great Scorer comes to mark against your name, he writes not that you won or lost but how you played the game.”
 (Grantland Rice)

-- John Irving’s books, especially The World According to Garp and Cider House Rules
+- John Irving’s books, especially The World According to Garp and Cider House Rules.

 - Pat Conroy’s The Prince of Tides: “I lived with the terrible knowledge that one day I would be an old man, still waiting for my real life to start.”

-- The Beatles
+- The Beatles.